 This is a shorter version of the Super Betasso

 Betasso is a good but short ride close to Boulder.
 It's not the best ride around, but it's very popular because it can easily be ridden from town by cruising up Boulder Canyon on the bike path, and riding the steep Betasso Link Trail

-It's also an easy drive to the trailhead, which has a ton of parking and a covered structure with picnic tables and grills.
+It's also an easy drive to the trailhead, which has a ton of parking and a covered structure with picnic tables and grills

 There can be heavy hiker traffic on this trail, and the riding direction for bikers is determined by a sign at the start of the ride.
 Pay attention to the ride direction, and please be courteous to hikers.

 .
 The riding direction is predetermined, and indicated on signs along the trail.
 Pay attention to this direction and adhere to it - the trail is carefully monitored due to the extremely high traffic and its proximity to Boulder.

 is a relatively quick loop (15-20 minutes) that can be ridden by just about any rider.
 It's got enough twisty singletrack and fast sections to keep intermediate and expert riders entertained, but the lack of any extremely difficult moves or dangerous areas will allow beginners to feel comfortable as well.